 Our students are always looking for new things to get involved with.
 They take part in games jams, summer schools and international conferences, recently including group trips to USA, Paris, Hong Kong, Australia and Toronto.
 Students can pitch their ideas to leading computer games, animation and visual effects companies and be trained in starting their own company.

-Our 50 current students are in companies such as BBC R&D, Electronic Arts, Sony Entertainment, Disney, Double Negative Visual Effects, Ninja Theory, Natural Motion, and organisations from other sectors which require digital technology expertise such as BMT Defence Services, Emteq, TotalSim, Cityscape, Plymouth Marine Labs, National Trust, National Museums Liverpool and Imperial War Museums.
+Our 50 current students are in companies such as BBC R&D, Electronic Arts, Sony Entertainment, Double Negative Visual Effects, Ninja Theory, Natural Motion, and organisations from other sectors which require digital technology expertise such as BMT Defence Services, Emteq, TotalSim, Cityscape, Plymouth Marine Labs, National Trust, National Museums Liverpool and Imperial War Museums.

 All applications are assessed on both your research potential and academic excellence.